 [HB] Being both an editor and a writer who submits to journals, I feel that I have a better

-.
+understanding of the whole process now.
 For example, sometimes Emma and I read a

 piece we really like, but decide it's not a fit for the journal for whatever reason.
 Suddenly, I